Carlos151294/git-cheatsheet/README.md

     git pull

-> Using this, it's assumed remote will default to origin and branch will default to whatever connection is configured for your current branch.
+> Using this, it's assumed remote will default to origin and branch will default to whatever connection is configured for your current branch